Rashid bin Khalifa Al Khalifa: Biography

-In May 2015 the artist officially participated in the 56th Venice Biennale, Eye of the Thunderstorm: Effervescent Practices from the Arab World’, in both the ‘Nomi/Names’ joint exhibition and a collateral event, ‘The commissioned by the Contemporary Practices Journal.
-This was followed with his participation in an Arab delegation of artists to Brazil for the TRIO Biennial dedicated to three-dimensional art.
-Around this time Rashid’s convex surfaces took on textured layers of aluminium, which he manipulated or excised to reveal layering underneath.
-In doing so, he abandoned the painterly style of previous years to allow for a pristine and symmetrical façade.
-These structural features, as well as his move towards minimalism, directed his new focus on elemental forms of design and their receptiveness to light and consequent shadows.
+In 2010, an exhibition was held at the Bahrain National of his work, "Convex: A New Perspective".
+In 2012, he held solo exhibitions at the Bahrain Financial Harbour, Manama, Beirut Art Fair, Lebanon, and Abu Dhabi Art, UAE.

-In 2018, the artist presented a solo show at Ayyam Gallery in Dubai, UAE, entitled ‘Hybrids’, which showcased this transition with a selection of works created between 2015-2017.
-In the same year, this fresh and innovative approach defined his ‘Parametrics’ series of large-scale installations that premiered, to international acclaim, in a major solo exhibition entitled ‘Penumbra: Textured Shadow, Coloured Light’ at the Saatchi Gallery in London.
-In continuation of this style, in 2019, Rashid exhibited alongside artist Mary Bauermeister and sound artist Simon Stockhausen at the me Collector's Room, Berlin presenting a selection of his parametrics.
-In 2020, Rizzoli publishing house, released an elegantly illustrated publication of Rashid Al Khalifa's work, entitled, 'Rashid Al Khalifa, Full Circle', showcasing the artists deep connection to the light and landscape of his homeland.
+In 2015 he participated in the 56th Venice Biennale, "Eye of the Thunderstorm: Effervescent Practices from the Arab World", in both the ‘Nomi/Names’ joint exhibition and a collateral event, ‘The commissioned by the Contemporary Practices Journal.

-Rashid Al Khalifa’s latest work continues to explore the myriad dynamics of light and colours that are characteristic to Bahrain’s geographical and cultural diversity.
-His current interests lie in the interaction of these properties to further inform his bold interpretations of his cultural heritage.
-Through splendidly commanding structures, comprising meticulous forms and complex designs, Rashid’s art practice stands as a contemporary tribute to traditional Middle Eastern design and architecture.
+In 2018, the artist presented a solo show at Ayyam Gallery in Dubai, UAE, "Hybrids", and a solo exhibition, "Penumbra: Textured Shadow, Coloured Light", at the Saatchi Gallery in London.
+In 2020, Rizzoli publishing house released an illustrated publication of Rashid Al Khalifa's work, Rashid Al Khalifa, Full Circle.

 Rashid held a government post as the Undersecretary for Tourism and Archaeology for the Ministry of Culture, Bahrain until June 2011.
 After the first Gulf War, he was appointed Undersecretary of Immigration, Passports and Residence Affairs.
-In 2021 he retired from this position and has since been named the Chairman of the newly established National Council for Arts.
-Al Khalifa is married to Luluwah bint Khalifa bin Salman Al Khalifa, only daughter of Khalifa bin Salman, former Prime Minister of Bahrain.
+In 2021 he retired from this position and has since been named the chairman of the newly established National Council for Arts.
+Al Khalifa is married to Luluwah bint Khalifa bin Salman Al Khalifa, thevonly daughter of Khalifa bin Salman, former Prime Minister of Bahrain.
 They have six children, three daughters and three sons.